Christmas on Bear Mountain: Plot

-As usual, Donald doesn't have enough money to celebrate Christmas with his nephews Huey, Dewey and Louie.
-But, they are unexpectedly invited by his uncle Scrooge to his chalet on the Bear Mountain.
+As usual, Donald does not have enough money to celebrate Christmas with his three nephews.
+But, they are unexpectedly invited by his Uncle Scrooge to his chalet on the Bear Mountain.
 The misanthropic rich duck wants to stifle his boredom this Christmas by testing his nephew's courage, and plans to dress up as a bear.
 But a bear cub sneaks in the cabin as the ducks get a Christmas tree.
-Eventually the mother comes looking for the cub, and scare the Ducks out of the cabin.
+Eventually, the mother comes looking for the cub, and scares the Ducks out of the cabin.
 The bears eat the food in the house and the mother bear falls asleep in front of the fireplace.

-The Ducks make a plan to get the bears out of the cabin, and Donald has to tie the legs of the mother bear together while Huey, Dewey and Louie catch the cub.
-Donald fails to tie the feet of the bear together and faints on an arm of the bear, giving an impression that he fell asleep on the bear.
+The Ducks make a plan to get the bears out of the cabin, with Donald having to tie the legs of the mother bear together while Huey, Dewey, and Louie catch the cub.
+Donald fails to tie the bear's legs and faints onto the animal, giving an impression that he fell asleep on it.

 Meanwhile, Scrooge comes in and finds the boys chasing the cub, thinking that they are fearless.
-Then he finds Donald asleep with the bear, and Scrooge thinks he's purposely sleeping with the bear and thinks that Donald doesn't know the meaning of fear.
+Then he finds Donald asleep with the bear and thinks he is purposely sleeping with the animal, coming to believe that Donald does not know the meaning of fear.
 Scrooge retreats unnoticed and returns the next day to spend Christmas Dinner in his mansion with his nephews.